-Site staff must submit all safety forms (eg, Solicited AEs, Unsolicited AEs, urinalysis, local lab results, and concomitant medications) before the end of the next business day after receiving the information, excluding federal or bank holidays.
-In the case of a site holiday closure, data must be submitted by the end of the next business day, unless there is a holiday.
-If there is a holiday, they must submit the data by the end of the 5th day (local time) after receiving the information.
+Site staff must submit all safety forms (eg, Solicited AEs, Unsolicited AEs, urinalysis, local lab results, and concomitant medications) before the end of the next business day, excluding federal or bank holidays.
 The forms should not be held in anticipation of additional information at a later date.
 If additional information is received at a later date, the forms should be updated and resubmitted before the end of the next business day after receiving the new information.

-For example:
+For the case of a longer site holiday closure, site staff must submit the data by the end of the 5th day (local time) after receiving the information even if this day is a holiday.

-If an AE is reported on Thursday (Day 0), the site must submit the data by the end of the next business day, on Friday.
-If there is a holiday, then this AE may be reported no later than the end of the business day on Monday (Day 4).
+For example: If the site becomes aware of an AE on Thursday (Day 0), the site must submit the data by the end of the next business day, on Friday.
+If there is a longer site holiday closure, then this AE may be reported no later than the end of the fifth day, Monday (Day 4).
 If Monday is a holiday as well, all safety forms still need to be submitted by the end of Monday (Day 4).